The Monday Memo from John Stanko

 So what's your story?
 How many times have you failed?
 Truth be told, you probably haven't failed nearly enough to be successful.
 Have you allowed past failure to limit your attempts to succeed today?
 Have you allowed the voice of past failure to coach your play today?
 I'm not referring to your sports career, but to your attempts to write, act, lead or parent.
 If you don't learn to forget your failure, no one else will ignore it.
 That's why we are celebrating failure, so can laugh at it and move on to success, however you define success for your life.

 Don't miss this wonderful chance to put failure in its rightful place as a teacher and mentor.
-Join with me on April 27 and the days following to put failure in perspective.
+Join with me on March 1 and the days following to put failure in perspective.
 If nothing else, take a moment now and then to reflect on the truth found in Romans 8:28: "And we know that in all things God works for the good of those who love him, who have been called according to his purpose."
 Talk about how God has worked God in and from your failure and then go out and do something great that your failure taught you to do.
-Have a great week and preparation time leading up to April 27.
+Have a great week and preparation time leading up to March 1.

-March 30, 2008 in Failure | Permalink | Comments (1)
+January 31, 2010 in Failure | Permalink | Comments (2)

 THE GROUND RULES

-I would recommend that you take every chance during the last week of April to talk about failure, its role in your life and the lessons you have learned from past failures.
+I would recommend that you take every chance during the last week of February to talk about failure, its role in your life and the lessons you have learned from past failures.
 Here are some ideas of what you can do:

 2. If you are a business leader, why not talk about failure with the other leaders and staff.
 Do you have any failures to celebrate as a business or team?
 What did you learn from them?
 What is stopping you from creating new failures?
 What could you possibly achieve today if you weren't afraid of trying and failing?